shahrul-amin/Multi2DPINN/README.md

 # Multi2DPINN-EM

-This repository contains the implementation of a Multi-stage 2D Physics-Informed Neural Network (PINN) for Electromagnetics (EM) modeling.
+This repository contains the implementation of a Multi-stage 2D Physics-Informed Neural Network (PINN) for Electromigration (EM) modeling.

 ### How to use